 Vintage directorial masters such as Richard Thorpe, a dependable Metro-Goldwyn-Mayer alum in charge of the Elvis Presley vehicle Jailhouse Rock, Charles Vidor – the architect behind Gilda, the stylish black and white film noir that made stars of Rita Hayworth and Ford – Delmer Daves – who helmed Ford’s best Westerns during the late ‘50s including 3:10 to Yuma, notably not featured in the marathon – Support Your Local Sheriff’s Burt Kennedy, Anthony Mann – responsible for darkening Jimmy Stewart’s aw-shucks persona in a string of lauded ‘50s Westerns – and Phil Karlson – who ushered in the Sheriff Buford Pusser action craze of the mid-‘70s with the cult classic Walking Tall, are all represented.

-If you missed the April 20, 2014 tribute, don't fret, as all of the films appear regularly on Encore Westerns.
+If you missed the significant tribute, don't fret, as all of the films appear regularly on Encore Westerns.
 Check your local listings or DVR scheduler for further details.

 “Glenn Ford: A Six Gun Salute" – The Complete Schedule